-Industrial-grade hydrogen is a high-purity hydrogen gas produced specifically for large-scale industrial applications such as oil refining, chemical manufacturing, metallurgy, food processing, and energy systems.
-While not as ultra-pure as laboratory or semiconductor hydrogen, it maintains consistent quality suitable for continuous industrial operations.
+Industrial-grade hydrogen is a high-purity form of hydrogen gas produced specifically for industrial applications such as refining, chemical manufacturing, metal processing, food technology, and energy systems.
+Although not as ultra-pure as laboratory or semiconductor-grade hydrogen, industrial-grade hydrogen maintains a high level of purity—typically 99.5% to 99.99%—making it suitable for large-scale operations where consistency, efficiency, and chemical stability are essential.

 Key Characteristics